-Start becoming a member of the echocardiology lab team.
+Start becoming a member of the vascular lab team.
 Don't sit in the lounge with your feet up - seek out learning opportunities.
-Remember, the echocardiology lab staff is observing you as a potential employee.
+Remember, the vascular lab staff is observing you as a potential employee.
 Make the most of the learning opportunities available to you.
-In a short while you will be a graduate of the Diagnostic Medical Sonography / Echocardiography program and your employers will have certain expectations about your level of skill and knowledge.
+In a short while you will be a graduate of the vascular program and your employers will have certain expectations about your level of skill and knowledge.

-We will be using "one-minute" techniques to learn about Echocardiology technology.
+We will be using "one-minute" techniques to learn about vascular technology.